 Escape the Island tour is one of the Koh Samui day trips that must be booked in advance.
 Either call +66 (0) 901650411 or email firstname.lastname@example.org.

 Who knew you could skydive indoors?
-The EasyFly experience is an opportunity to indoor skydive in Koh Samui!
+The EasyFly experience is an opportunity for an indoor skydive in Koh Samui!
 Offering a freefall experience in a vertical wind tunnel, EasyFly Samui opened more than two years ago and is the first of its kind in Thailand.
+It’s now one of the top Koh Samui activities.

 On arrival, we were asked to register, including providing height and weight for safety purposes.
 The EasyFly activity is open to everyone including children, as long as the individual weight is over 20kg.